-- 6. As part of the subdivision process, municipal reserve shall be provided where required in accordance with an Area Structure Plan or conceptual scheme.
+- 6. As part of the subdivision process, municipal reserve shall be provided where required in accordance with an Area Structure Plan or conceptual scheme and the County's DEV-4 Reserve Lands Management Policy.
 If the reserve land is not required within a current phases but will be required in future phases, the reserve lands shall be deferred to the remnant parcel where the reserve lands are required in accordance with the Municipal Government Act. - 7.
 Money in place of municipal reserve or deferral of reserve by caveat shall be required where a subdivision area does not have a detailed Area Structure Plan or conceptual scheme in place in accordance with the Municipal Government Act. - 8.
 The value of land to calculate Municipal Reserves shall be determined by the County's assessor.
-If the applicant and the County cannot agree on the land value to determine the amount of cash-in-lieu of land for municipal reserves, the applicant shall provide a market value appraisal certified by a qualified appraiser, pursuant to the Municipal Government Act based on the market value of the land as of a specific date occurring within 35 days following the date of the subdivision application.
+If the applicant and the County cannot agree on the land value to determine the amount of cash-in-lieu of land for municipal reserves, the applicant shall provide a market value appraisal certified by a qualified appraiser, pursuant to the Municipal Government Act based on the market value of the land as of a specific date occurring within 35 days following the date of the subdivision application. - 9.
+Encroachments on reserve land will be managed by the County's DEV-7 Encroachment Agreements/Licenses Policy,